KevinAst/feature-u/docs/api.md

 <a id="Fassets_isFeature"></a>

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
-  Fassets.isFeature(featureName) ⇒ boolean \| boolean</h5>
+  Fassets.isFeature(featureName) ⇒ boolean</h5>
-Return an indicator as to whether the supplied feature isactive.**Note**: As an alternative to using this method, you canconditionally reason over the existence of "well-known fassetresources" specific to a given feature.
+Return an indicator as to whether the supplied feature isactive or not.**Note**: As an alternative to using this method, you canconditionally reason over the existence of "well-known fassetresources" specific to a given feature.

 <table>
   <thead>